Skip to Content

 From here, take Highway 6 east and cross Upper Arrow Lake via the free ferry.
 The small town of Nakusp is the epicentre for half a dozen wild and developed hot springs.
 Visit one, visit them all!

-Another free ferry (don’t boat trips just make road trips that bit more adventurous?) north is your connection to Highway 1 and the mountain town of Revelstoke.
+Another free ferry (don’t boat trips just make road trips that bit more adventurous?) north is your connection to Highway 1 and the characterful and cool mountain town of Revelstoke.

-Swiss Chalet Motel – Great value unfussy option, within walking distance of downtown
+The Swiss Chalet Motel is a great value unfussy option, within walking distance of downtown.
+It’s a particularly good choice for groups of adults or larger families

 Reflections of surrounding mountains on calm, turquoise coloured alpine lake on a sunny day in Mount Revelstoke National Park